Add complete, 24/7 vet care

 A UTI is an infection in a cat’s lower urinary tract, most often in the bladder, although it can first develop in the urethra and spread to the bladder as well.
 Bacterial infections from Escherichia coli bacteria are most common, but infections can also occur if a virus, fungus, or other organism gets into the urinary tract.
 An At-Home Urine Test Kit is one way pet parents can see if their kitty has picked up a urinary infection.

 Feline UTIs are not as common as pet parents might think.
-While UTIs are a type of feline lower urinary tract disorder, or FLUTD, and they result in similar symptoms as other cat health disorders, they only account for about 1 to 3% of all FLUTD cases in young to middle-age cats.
-This is because urine in younger cats is more concentrated and has higher acidity.
+While UTIs are a type of feline lower urinary tract disorder, or FLUTD, and they result in similar symptoms as other cat health disorders, they only account for about in young to middle-age cats.
+This is because urine in younger cats is more concentrated and .
 Urine acidity and viscosity decreases as cats age, which is why cats older than 10 years are more susceptible to them.
 Cats with diabetes or kidney disease are also more likely to get a UTI because their urine will be higher in sugar, and because the cat has special dietary needs.
-Overall, about 10% of older cats and cats with diabetes get feline urinary tract infections.
+Overall, about and cats with diabetes get feline urinary tract infections.

 Pet parents with more feline health questions or other cat advice can reach out to Fuzzy Vets for a 24/7 Live Vet Chat.
 Sign up for a Fuzzy membership today for expert help on cat UTI symptoms and more.